-All Elected Members and staff should be aware of freedom of information implications when creating documents, whether it is internal or external.
+All Elected Members and employees should be aware of freedom of information implications when creating documents, whether it is internal or external and must undertake proper record-keeping in the fulfilment of their duties and responsibilities while at the City.
 As a general rule any written material generated by employees or Elected Members may become public knowledge and subject to a freedom of information request and investigation.
 Freedom of information gives individuals a right to access certain records held by both state and local government agencies.